MAST30034-Applied-Data-Science/mast30034-project-1-jumbo11111/README.md

 **Timeline:** The timeline for the research area is September to December in 2021

+Directory
+1. data/raw: Contains all the raw data files.
+2. data/curated: Contains all the preprocessed data files.
+3. plots: Output plots.

 To run the pipeline, please visit the `notebook` directory and run the files in order:
 1. `preprocess.ipynb`: This notebook will download the data needed and details all preprocessing steps and outputs it to the `data/curated` directory.
 2. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data.